UBC-STAT/stat-545-guidebook/participation.md

 For participation, we __never__ evaluate _correctness_!
 Only whether or not the _attempt_ was there.

+Will you be missing any classes for some legitimate reason (such as academic, health, or other)?
+It's okay!
+Just let me know ahead of time.
+We won't be looking for a commit timestamp for that day, but we do expect you to show at least some engagement with the material (for example, trying exercises in the worksheet -- as much as you feel is appropriate).

 ## Your participation repository

 Now that STAT 545 uses GitHub Classroom, STAT 545 will no longer be using one repository to hold all the work of a student.
 To evaluate your participation through work on in-class activities, I think it's most appropriate that we use a repository _that you create under your own account_.